INTO-CPS-Association/DTaaS/docs/developer/system/architecture.md

 ### System Components

-The users interact with the software platform using a website.
+The users interact with the software platform using a webapp.
-The gateway is a single point of entry for direct access to the platform services.
-The gateway is responsible for controlling user access to the microservice components.
+The service router is a single point of entry for direct access to the platform services.
+The service router is responsible for controlling user access to the microservice components.
 The service mesh enables discovery of microservices, load balancing and authorization functionalities.

-In addition, there are microservices for catering to author, store, explore, configure, execute and scenario analysis requirements.
+In addition, there are microservices for catering to managing DT reusable assets, platform services, DT lifecycle manager, DT execution manager, accouting and security.
 The microservices are complementary and composable; they fulfil core requirements of the system.